bcoles/kasld/docs/reproducibility.md

+The guaranteed window is resolved purely from signals at or above the sound floor and **never depends on a timing or microarchitectural side channel** — that is what makes the *soundness verdict* reproducible run to run and machine to
+machine: every cell contains the truth on every boot, on any host.

+The residual **bit counts** are a sample, not a constant, and the distinction matters when reading a one-bit difference between two runs.
+Where a window's ceiling comes from a leak positioned relative to the kernel image, the ceiling moves with the base and the width moves with it — the loongarch64 `bpf-open` cell is the clearest case, its ceiling landing a fixed distance above `_text` on every boot, so its span tracks that boot's KASLR draw and the figure varies by about a bit.
+Re-running the 22 mips / ppc64 / riscv32 / loongarch64 cells across all seven profiles moved exactly one of 154 rows, so the effect is narrow, but a row that differs by a bit from a previous publication has not necessarily changed behaviour.
+The same caution applies WITHIN this table: each profile is its own boot, so two rows of one cell differing by a bit is not by itself evidence that the profile did anything — read a profile's effect from the component it unlocks, not from a one-bit step.
+What reproduces exactly is containment; the bits are what one boot measured.

-The guaranteed window is resolved purely from signals at or above the sound floor and **never depends on a timing or microarchitectural side channel** — that is what makes these numbers reproducible run to run and machine to machine.
-They are therefore a floor, not a ceiling: the residual bits are the *most* KASLR entropy that survives sound, reproducible inference, and a microarchitectural oracle (e.g. `prefetch`) can strip more on top — to `exact` when it succeeds — on capable hardware.
+They are a floor, not a ceiling: the residual bits are the *most* KASLR entropy that survives sound, reproducible inference, and a microarchitectural oracle (e.g. `prefetch`) can strip more on top — to `exact` when it succeeds — on capable hardware.
 Those gains are real but hardware-dependent (whether the oracle fires